• Skip to primary navigation

 This healthy, light and delicious low FODMAP Tuna Noodle Casserole is easy to make and even easier to love.
 You might even like it more than the classic version!

-It might not have all the classic ingredients (we cannot tolerate peas, cream or mushrooms) but this healthier, lighter yet flarvorful version might just make you forget about the when-I-could-eat-all-fodmaps tuna casserole 😉
+It might not have all the classic ingredients (on the 1st phase we cannot tolerate peas, cream or certain mushrooms) but this healthier, lighter yet flarvorful version might just make you forget about the when-I-could-eat-all-fodmaps tuna casserole.

 The result is this easy, delicious, healthy and tummy friendly Tuna Noodle Casserole perfect for a weeknight family dinner.